amanuel22316708/amanuel22316708/README.md

-- 👋 Hi, I’m Amanuel
+- 👋 Hi, I’m Amanuel Galema
 - 👀 I’m interested in the good, the beautiful, and the true.
 - 🌱 I’m currently learning life.
 - 💞️ I’m looking to collaborate on anything that glorifies God.